mmgen/mmgen-node-tools/README.md

     $ python3 -m pip install --user dist/*.whl

 Also make sure that `~/.local/bin` is in `PATH`.

+## Test:

+*NOTE: the tests require that the MMGen and MMGen Node Tools repositories be located in the same directory.*

+    $ test/init.sh
+    $ test/test-release.sh -A  # BTC-only testing
+    $ test/test-release.sh     # Full testing

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -